(left, not Stevie)

 I wasn't thinking of babies.

 Thanks to my conscience, I don't have a significant place in Stevie's memories.
+I feel good about my decision.

 She has a small but bittersweet place in mine.
 Bittersweet because our casual encounter is frozen in time.